Cirebon (train)

-This train only operates on certain days, like Ramadan, Eid al-Fitr, and other event days in the holiday period.
+Cirebon Facultative is an Indonesian passenger train operated by Kereta Api Indonesia (KAI).
+It serves the – route and provides both executive and economy class services.
+The train is operated on a facultative basis, meaning it only runs on certain dates when needed, such as during peak travel periods or holidays.

 History

 Pre-Cirebon Express

-The Jakarta–Cirebon train service itself has actually existed since the 1950s.
-On 6 November 1952, a new schedule was implemented based on the 1952 Gapeka (Train Regulation) for Java, Madura Island, and South Sumatra.
-Under this schedule, the Jakarta–Cirebon train service was extended to three round trips per day.
-Then, on the enactment of new train travel chart 1952, the Jakarta–Cirebon train service was increased to four round trips per day.
+A passenger train service between Jakarta and Cirebon has been operating since the 1950s.
+On 6 November 1952, a 1952 train travel chart was release for Java, Madura, and South Sumatra, increasing the Jakarta–Cirebon service to three round trips per day.
+Later, with the implementation of the 1954 train travel chart on 3 November 1954, the number of round trips on the route was increased to four per day.

-This train consistently served the route.
 On 24 December 1971, the Jatinegara–Cirebon Express was launched, which would cut travel time from 4 hours 30 minutes to 3 hours 15 minutes.
 This train was launched by the then Director General of Land Transportation, Soempono Bajoeadji, at Station.
-This train was eventually replaced by the Gunungjati train, inaugurated on 1 February 1973, by the Minister of Transportation Frans Seda, the Mayor of Cirebon, Tatang Suwardi, and the Head of Bappenas Widjojo Nitisastro, to commemorate Cirebon's 602nd anniversary.
+This train was eventually replaced by the Gunungjati train, inaugurated on 1 February 1973, by the Minister of Transportation Frans Seda, the Mayor of Cirebon, Tatang Suwardi, and the Head of National Development Planning Agency Widjojo Nitisastro, to commemorate Cirebon's 602nd anniversary.
 This train had two round trips a day and took 2.5 hours.
 After the inauguration of this train, no other trains carried the name "Cirebon".